-The HMF organizes dozens of races each year that include youth running events.
+Many HMF races have included FitKids fun runs as part of their races for many years.
 They have a lot of experience in this area.

 Most Fun Runs award a ribbon and sometimes provide a drink and a snack.
 They usually do not provide a medal or shirt as these are free events.

 If these things are important to your child, you should see if you can buy an extra shirt for your child.

 Omni Running does offer a medal for first time 5K finishers, but a younger child might be happy to receive it for running a shorter distance.

 Some races allow you to register your child ahead of time for the Fun Run, but some only have “day of” registration.